ashwin275/billing/replit.md

   - Right-aligned numeric columns for better readability
   - Page break handling for multi-page reports
   - Print-optimized styling with professional appearance
-  - Footer with generation timestamp
+  - Clean PDF without extra footer text or timestamp information
   - Download PDF button in red color for easy identification
 - Application successfully running on Replit with all features functional